LaPetiteIndustry/search-bundle/README.md

 <pre>
     lpi_search:
         mappings:
-            - { value: LpiEventBundle:Event , path: programmation_detail} #name of the entity you want to be indexed
+            - { value: ApplicationLpiEventBundle:Event , path: programmation_detail} #name of the entity you want to be indexed
 </pre>

 ## Usage